STAR & RECORDS

 The Records Division is comprised of 10 employees, to include a receptionist, a switchboard operator, a mail courier, clerks and a Division Commander.
 The Records Division is open to the public from 8:00 AM until 5:00 PM Monday through Friday, with the exception of holidays.
 Fingerprinting hours are from 8:00 AM until 4:30 PM those same days.

 The Central Records Division is responsible for the dispersal and filing of all incoming reports and paperwork, and overseeing the retention and disposal of records.
 Other functions include maintaining case files on law enforcement cases and maintaining fingerprint and photograph files.
-Records employees also assist the public with local criminal background checks, copies of reports, fingerprinting, registering felons, data entry of tickets, distribution and posting of agency mail and assisting victims, witnesses and others seeking information contained in central record files in accordance with the public records law.
+Records employees also assist the public with local criminal background checks, copies of reports, fingerprinting, registering felons, data entry of tickets, distribution and posting of agency mail and assisting victims, witnesses and others seeking information contained in central record files in accordance with the public records law. *NOTE: Records kept are for the Marion County Sheriff’s Office only.
+If you are seeking records from other agencies or the county, you must contact those agencies directly.

 The Sheriff’s Telephone Automated Reporting System (S.T.A.R.)
 Division has 17 employees, to include S.T.A.R. operators and a Division Commander.
 This Division operates 24 hours a day, 7 days a week.
 This is a function which allows deputies, detectives or any officer the ability to phone in reports to an operator directly from the field.
 The benefits of this system are more accurate reports, timely statistics, management information and easier computer access to law enforcement reports.
 The major goal of the employees of this Division is to reduce the amount of time an officer spends on paperwork.